Perfect fluid and scalar field in the Reissner-Nordstrom metric: Conclusion

-In this paper we considered the stationary distribution of the test perfect fluid with an arbitrary equation of state, $p=p(\rho)$, in the Reissner-Nordstr\"om metric.
-Similarly to the well-known case of the stationary accretion of perfect fluid onto the Schwarzschild black hole, the corresponding solution for the accretion exists also in the case of Reissner-Nordstr\"om black hole.
-On the contrary, there is no stationary accretion of the perfect fluid onto the Reissner-Nordstr\"om naked singularity, $e>m$.
-Instead, the static atmosphere of the fluid is formed around the naked singularity.
-In both cases of the black hole and the naked singularity we found the analytical solution to the problem of the steady state configurations of the perfect fluids with an arbitrary equation of state, $p=p(\rho)$.
-As the particular cases, we considered fluid with the linear equation of state, $p=\alpha(\rho-\rho_0)$ and the Chaplygin gas, $p=\alpha/\rho$.
+In this paper we studied steady-state distribution of a test perfect fluid with a general equation of state, $p=p(\rho)$, and a scalar field in the Reissner-Nordstr\"om metric.
+Similarly to the case of steady-state accretion of a perfect fluid onto a Schwarzschild black hole, the corresponding solution for the accretion exists also in the case of the RN black hole.
+On the other hand, no steady-state accretion of a perfect fluid exists onto the RN naked singularity, unless one introduces the double-valued velocity, energy density and the pressure of a fluid, in order to describe the inflow and the outflow occurring in the same points of space-time.
+Instead of steady-state accretion, a static atmosphere of the fluid is formed around a naked singularity.
+For both a black hole and naked singularity we found analytical solutions to the problem of the steady state configurations of perfect fluids with an arbitrary equation of state, $p=p(\rho)$.
+As particular cases, we studied a fluid with the linear equation of state, $p=\alpha(\rho-\rho_0)$ and the Chaplygin gas, $p=\alpha/\rho$.
+We also found a static distribution of a scalar field around RN naked singularity.

-When the accreting fluid is phantom, $\rho+p<0$, the mass of the Reissner-Nordstr\"om black hole decreases.
+When the accreting fluid is phantom, $\rho+p<0$, the mass of the RN black hole decreases.
 This result is in the agreement with the previous findings \cite{bde04,accrph}.
-This immediately leads us to the question, whether it is possible to transform the Reissner-Nordstr\"om black hole into the naked singularity by by accretion of phantom.
-Formally it seems so, since the accreting phantom decreases the black hole mass, while the electric charge of the black hole remains the same.
-Thus, one can expect that at some finite moment of time a black hole will turn into the naked singularity.
-Indeed, as we have shown in Sec.~\ref{Sec approaching}, it takes the finite time for the Reissner-Nordstr\"om black hole to reach the extreme case.
-The similar result also holds for the Kerr black hole.
+This poses a question, whether it is possible to {\rm convert} a RN black hole into a naked singularity by accretion of phantom.
+Under the assumptions we made, such a conversion is possible, since the accreting phantom decreases the black hole mass, while the electric charge of the black hole remains the same.
+The conversion of a RN black hole into a naked singularity in the case of accretion of exotic matter with negative energy density $\rho<0$ was already studied in \cite{DorHan10,Sch10}.
+It is interesting to verify the possibility of similar conversion in the case of phantom fluid with a positive energy density $\rho>0$ by taking into account back reaction, which, as we expect, plays an important role in the case of near-extreme states.
+We leave this question for future study.